KeyboardKit/website/collections/_posts/2024/2024-08-27-keyboardkit-discord-server-is-now-open-to-all-customers.md

 ---
-title:  The KeyboardKit Discord Server is now open to all Pro users
+title:  The KeyboardKit Discord is now open to all Pro users
 date:   2024-08-27 10:00:00 +0100
-tags:   discord support
+tags:   social support

 image:  /assets/headers/discord.webp
 ---